 Consult any oracle, and they’ll tell you that 21st century economic development hinges on two simple ingredients, data and energy.
 Both intimately related, both easily broken down into industry sub-sectors, and both, happily, Spokane is flirting with from several different levels.
 Data and energy are the ingredients that will create the foundation for 21st century Spokane.

 Let’s sweat out the basics:

 Why do credit cards offer points?
 Ask Mr. Money Mustache and he’ll tell you to do all your spending with credit cards that offer points and then promptly pay off balances as transactions post.
 That’s what I do and the kick-backs underwrite my leisure travel habits.
-Visa is not making any significant interest from me and, on the surface, they’re losing money because of me.
-Although the transaction fees are significant, on the other hand, courtesy of my credit card, Visa knows more about my life than my own mother.
+Although the transaction fees are significant, equally as important and courtesy of my credit card, Visa knows more about my life than my own mother.
 The value of knowing the spending habits of a middle income, middle-aged white guy?
 Priceless.

 Amazon is not in the business of selling you things, Amazon is in the business of collecting data on your spending habits.
 Google is not in the search engine business, Google is in the business of knowing what you’re searching for and why.
 Facebook, Microsoft, Apple, yeah, they’re selling you things but it’s the data collected from the products they provide that’s the vein of gold.
 The product itself is nothing more than a vector.

 Need more convincing, how about this nugget of trivia: the average self-driving car will collect more data in a day than Facebook collects in a year.
 I learned that during a three-minute pitch presentation in Silicon Valley whereby the pitch person was looking for more capital to build better data collectors, as opposed to better self-driving cars (though one leads to the other).
 Selling a self-driving car is pretty cool but leveraging all that data is where the real magic happens.